flenniken/collections/docs/collection-maker.md

 * move the folder to `dist/images` and build
 * edit descriptions in place on the index, thumbnails, and image pages
 * set order on the maker page
-* deploy, set zoom points, then publish
+* set zoom points on localhost, then publish

 [⬇](#Contents) (table of contents at the bottom)